dimaa21/website-halloween/README.md

 - **Beautiful UI :** Compatible with all mobile devices, the website boasts a beautiful and pleasant user interface to enhance your browsing experience.

 # Getting Started
-To explore the website, simply navigate to [URL] and immerse yourself in the Halloween spirit!
+To explore the website, simply navigate to <a href="https://dimaa21.github.io/landing-halloween/"> and immerse yourself in the Halloween spirit!

 Feel free to contribute, report issues, or provide feedback.
 Happy Halloween! 🎃

-<p><a href="https://dimaa21.github.io/landing-halloween/">Click to see the project</a></p>